Developer Interface

 Content objects have entity type EntityType.CONTENT_OBJECT

-class pyPreservica.EntityType[source]
+class pyPreservica.EntityType(*values)[source]

 Enumeration of the Entity Types

-class pyPreservica.RelationshipDirection[source]
+class pyPreservica.RelationshipDirection(*values)[source]

 class pyPreservica.IntegrityCheck(check_type, success, date, adapter, fixed, reason)[source]